Ethnic Groups' Access to State Power and Group Size: Main Results

-Figure \ref{integrVSsizeOLSav10yr_fig} shows, for each non-dominant minority group in each 10-year period, the correlation between the group's access to power score and the relative size of the group (i.e. the group's membership as a proportion of the country's population).
-It shows a clear inverted-U shape.
+Figure \ref{integrVSsizeOLSav10yr_fig} plots, for each non-dominant minority group in each five-year period, the relationship between the group's access-to-power score and its relative size (i.e., its share of the country's population).
+The figure reveals a clear inverted-U-shaped pattern.

+Table \ref{integrVSsizeOLSav10yr_tab} reports estimates from variants of Equation (\ref{eqbaseline}), where the dependent variable is a 0–5 index measuring a group's access to central political power, constructed from the Ethnic Power Relations (EPR) classification.
+Higher values correspond to greater access to executive power, ranging from discrimination and exclusion to monopoly control.
+Although the access index is ordinal, the robustness of the results to a binary inclusion measure suggests that the findings do not depend on cardinality assumptions.

-Table \ref{integrVSsizeOLSav10yr_tab} reports the estimated coefficients for variations of the model in Eq. (\ref{eqbaseline}).
-The specification in column (1) does not include any controls or fixed effects, and corresponds to the specification used in Figure \ref{integrVSsizeOLSav10yr_fig}.
-Column (2) includes country and 10-year-period fixed effects, and column (3) adds country/10-year period fixed effects.
-Columns (4) and (5) include group fixed effects and group-specific linear trends.
-In all the specifications in Table \ref{integrVSsizeOLSav10yr_tab}, the estimated coefficients for $\beta_1$ are positive, the coefficients for $\beta_2$ are negative, and all are individually and jointly significant.
-In addition, the peak is located at 0.47, which lies comfortably within the range of values for relative group size (i.e, between 0 and 1).\footnote{More specifically, the value 0.47 falls between the 75th and 85th percentiles of relative size.} Thus, these results confirms the inverted-U shape in Figure \ref{integrVSsizeOLSav10yr_fig}.
+Column (1) presents estimates without additional controls or fixed effects and corresponds to the specification underlying Figure \ref{integrVSsizeOLSav10yr_fig}.
+Column (2) includes country and five-year-period fixed effects, while column (3) adds country-by-period fixed effects.
+Column (4) further incorporates ethnic-group fixed effects.
+Across all specifications, the coefficient on relative group size is positive, while the coefficient on its squared term is negative, and both are statistically significant individually and jointly.
+The implied turning point of the estimated relationship lies between 0.39 and 0.55, well within the feasible range of relative group size (between 0 and 1).\footnote{Specifically, the range 0.39–0.55 corresponds approximately to the 75th to 85th percentiles of the distribution of relative group size.} These results corroborate the inverted-U-shaped relationship between group size and access to power.